MeshEnvy/mesh-mapper/README.md

 ### Coverage seems too optimistic/pessimistic

 - Adjust `fade_margin_db` in configuration
-- Verify antenna elevations are correct (in feet, not meters)
+- Verify antenna heights above ground in CSV are correct (in feet, not meters)
 - Check that node coordinates are accurate
+- Remember: CSV `elev` is height above ground, terrain elevation comes from DEM data

 ## References